Rabies – Serology

 Testing Indications

-Public Health Ontario Laboratory provides serology testing to determine immunity to Rabies.
-Individuals at risk for Rabies such as animal workers, lab workers, vets, hunters and travelers to endemic areas are given Pre-Exposure Prophylaxis as a vaccine series to protect against Rabies.
-Their antibody levels are monitored at regular intervals.
+PHO’s laboratory performs serology testing for immunity purposes only in those who have been previously vaccinated (for example: individuals at risk for rabies such as animal workers, laboratory workers, veterinarians, hunters and travelers to endemic areas who received Pre-Exposure Prophylaxis as a vaccine series to protect against rabies).

 Specimen Collection and Handling